vtex/shoreline/styleguides/admin/documentation/primitives/introduction.md

 # Introduction

-Our design system comes with a set of "primitive components" that represent our most elementary components and you can build anything from them.
+Our design system comes with a set of primitive components that represent our most elementary components and you can build anything from them.

 ## Components Overview